Bolinooo/hint-parser/README.md

 # hint-parser

-hint-parser is a command-line application to crawl schedule-information from the Hogeschool Rotterdam and parse it to a .json-file.
+hint-parser is a command-line application to crawl schedule-information from the Hogeschool Rotterdam and parse it to a .csv-file.

 ### Prerequisites